-We apply integrated drug discovery, often in collaboration with clients and partners, as a vehicle for finding new clinical candidates.
+Our integrated drug discovery platform forms the basis for the drug projects we are involved in.
+The platform is highly adaptable to the skills and capabilities of our clients and partners.
 The integrated approach brings various aspects of the drug discovery together to ultimately speed up this process.
 Focusing on small molecules and peptides, our cross-functional capabilities range from synthesis and medicinal chemistry to in vitro biology, ADME and fragment screening.

 Having compound design and synthesis co-localized with the first wave biology and ADME testing, enables fast project progression and design-make-test-analyze cycles.
 Working in close proximity also provides our dedicated project teams with a high problem-solving capacity.
 By handling compounds within the same premises and minimizing the need for shipments, we can save time, resources, and reduce our impact on the environment.
 For you as a client or partner, this means less administration, efficient communication and more time for data analyses and informed project decisions.

 We believe close cooperation is key to successful drug discovery.
 We work as one team, and this is the spirit we believe should characterize our collaboration with you.
 We are ready to join you on your journey to new discoveries.

 A prerequisite for effective drug discovery is a chemistry plan amenable for execution together with a matching screening cascade, aligned with the product objectives of the drug project.
 Based on our expertise, we can assist clients in evaluating alternative strategies and proposals for project-tailored chemistry plans and screening cascades, using our skills in combination with the project-specific capabilities of the client and trusted partners to enable efficiency.